-The Mulally website tells us that ‘…Sir Steve Bullock, Mayor of Lewisham officially opened the new Charlottenburg Park on Saturday 3rd September.
+The Mulalley website tells us that ‘…Sir Steve Bullock, Mayor of Lewisham officially opened the new Charlottenburg Park on Saturday 3rd September 2016.
 This new park was constructed by Mulalley on the former Deptford Green school site in Amersham Vale and was named, following a public poll, in honour of Lewisham’s twinning arrangement with Charlottenburg in Berlin, which seems a rather curious ‘twin’…

 Charlottenburg Park is part of a wider regeneration scheme being undertaken by joint venture partners Sherrygreen Homes and Family Mosaic to provide 330 much-needed new homes in the Deptford area.
 The park has a multi-games area which is surrounded by seating, as well as suitable play equipment and safety flooring for younger users.
 As well as new lawns, Mulalley also planted over 400 trees…’.

 The plans for housing are, as always, slightly more more complicated at second sight, with crowding and balance of ‘affordable’ and ‘market price’ homes apparently a problem in 2016.
 New housing will also be between 1 and 5 stories in height.
 Whether this is still the case I don’t know – there is as yet no building on the site.
-The housing is proposed as below:
+There is an architect’s drawing of the site on the internet:

 History of the area